Des Moines Bypass: Iowa 592

 At roughly the same time that the Iowa 500 study was taking place, another study was taking place to determine the location of a bypass around the south side of Des Moines.
 This highway, which was referred to as "State Arterial 592" (Iowa 592) for the study, was going to connect I-35 between West Des Moines and Cumming to Iowa 92 south of Pleasantville by way of the southern end of Iowa 500 near Avon.
 This study produced five construction options, two of which had alternate routings, and a "no-build" option.

 All of the construction options largely agreed that south of the intersection with Iowa 500, Iowa 592 would be an expansion of the two-lane Iowa 5 with bypasses around most of the towns along the route.

 The next option was to improve Army Post Road, which carried Iowa 5 through the south side of Des Moines.
 Army Post Road was an arrow-straight street from I-35 to Iowa 46, so upgrading it to four lanes would have been easy.
 However, it was already a four-lane street through Des Moines, so the additional traffic that would be added by the completion of Iowa 592 would have quickly rendered the street functionally obsolete.

 The final option was to not build any road.

 Recognition

 On September 23, 1995, the bypass was designated the Military Order of the Purple Heart Highway.
 Signs were installed that year on the US 65 portion of the freeway.
 Nearly ten years later, after construction had completed, signs were installed on the Iowa 5 section of the bypass.

 Future

-In 2012, City leaders in Des Moines and Carlisle suggested the bypass be renamed Interstate 335 in order to give the entire route a less confusing name.
-The Iowa Department of Transportation said it would take over a year to determine if the design of the road would justify renaming the highway.
+In 2012, City leaders in Des Moines and Carlisle suggested the bypass be redesignated as Interstate 335 (I-335) in order to give the entire route a less confusing name.
+The Iowa Department of Transportation said it would take over a year to determine if the design of the road would justify redesignating the highway.
+It never happened due to objections of slow moving farm equipment not having alternate route as slow vehicles aren't permitted on interstate highways.
+In May 2025, a proposal was revealed after years of it being shelved with potential designation of Interstate 435 (I-435).
+An alternate route for farm equipment must be identified as well.